SnakeTuan/Learning-Bigdata/Kerberos/installation.md

-# This document demonstates how to install and configure two kerberos KDCs as master/slave
+# This document demonstrates how to install and configure two kerberos KDCs as master/slave

 ## Environment
 ```
 ubuntu 22.04

-Kerberos 5
 ```